 Both of these peptides are being actively researched for their purported ability to promote healing, but how do they compare to each other?

-This guide will outline the research-based benefits and side effects of both TB 500 and BPC-157 and examine how they have been dosed in past trials.
+This guide will outline the research applications and side effects of both TB 500 and BPC-157, and examine how they have been dosed in past trials.
 Researchers interested in working with one or both of these peptides will find details of relevant literature and data from studies.

-Details of our preferred peptide vendor can be found at the end of this guide, so let’s begin!
+Details of our preferred peptide vendor can be found at the end of this guide.